 While this step isn't required, it does present a great visual cue/reminder that this is the end of your automation.

-- Click the "Runs" dropdown then click "Multiple Times."
-When finished, click "Add Start."
+For the "Runs" dropdown, click "Multiple Times" then, when finished, click "Add Start."

 - When you're ready for contacts to start entering the automation, click "Active" on the top right of your screen.

 You can also import this automation into your account with this share link.